 With an ever-growing dependence on data to power our cities, businesses and lifestyles, we need to create more sub-station style data centres that link to the motherships on the outskirts of towns, to maintain data processing speeds.
 A section of the exhibition will look at these urban data centres, which are often squirrelled away in inconspicuous, retrofitted buildings, such as the state-of-the-art facility in the historic Bamberger Building (Macy’s) in Newark, US, a former department store.
 The exhibition will highlight the fact that despite their low profiles, they share certain design features.
-Dezeen’s news editor, Tom Ravenscroft, will curate a special section focusing on London’s data centres.
+Dezeen’s editor, Tom Ravenscroft, will curate a special section focusing on London’s data centres.
 He says: “Data centres are the most interesting and important new building typology in a generation, yet they are paid almost no architectural attention.
 In London and other cities, they tend to be hidden in plain sight, but these secretive buildings deserve more attention!”

 The exhibition will explore the architectural styles of structures that go far beyond the human scale, the hyperscale facilities, such as those increasingly peppering the Irish countryside, as Ireland becomes the data centre capital of Europe.
 Meanwhile in the Far East, a new 170,000sqm, 11-storey building, sitting on 12 acres of land in Singapore’s Tanjong Kling Data Centre Park is about to become the world’s largest data centre under one roof.